How Do I Get Rid Of...

 - Oil based paints

 The mattress recycling program accepts clean and dry mattresses and box springs for free at the RHRTS.
-Severely damaged, wet, twisted, frozen or soiled mattresses or box springs, items infested with bed bugs, and fold-out sofa beds are not accepted, and can be disposed of as a Bulky Item.
+Damaged, wet, twisted, frozen or soiled mattresses or box springs, items infested with bed bugs, and fold-out sofa beds are not accepted, and can be disposed of as a Bulky Item.
 For additional information on the mattress recycling program, click here for the program flyer.

 Plastic containers 5 gallons or larger in size or non-container plastics (such as lawn furniture, children's toys, plastic buckets and baskets, etc.) can be placed in the Rigid Plastic container located in the residential recycling area.
 Rigid plastics must be free of metal and fabric.